kirkekrusell/Data-engineering-project/Projects_READMEs/Project_3.md

 ## ClickHouse
 ### 1. Load into ClickHouse
+Since we had trouble with re-running the necessary steps of project 2, we created a sample data for the simplicity of demonstrating data masking and roles creation.
-Load the sample database into ClickHouse
+Load the sample database into ClickHouse:

 ```bash
 docker exec -it clickhouse clickhouse-client --multiquery --queries-file=/sql/db_demo.sql